Best decks in Pokemon TCG Pocket

 • X Speed x2

-This will work more akin to a standard deck without many early-game coin flip gimmicks.
+This will work more like a standard deck without many early-game coin flip gimmicks.
 However, the strengths lie in your basic EX cards.
 Pikachu and Zapdos will take some time to get to really high damage potential, so soak up early-game damage with the fossil cards.

 Make sure to toss them before your opponent destroys them, giving them a point.
 If you have a Pikachu on hand, start feeding it Energy and retreat using the X Speed if it’s available on hand.